 - you do not have guesting privileges for Delta lounges

 Delta Sky Clubs are otherwise reserved for the airline’s elite fliers, so needless to say they are usually pretty swanky.
-The quality can vary quite a bit, but the best Sky Clubs are amazing (for example this one below in Seattle was among the best lounges I’ve ever been to).
+The quality can vary quite a bit, but the best Sky Clubs are amazing (for example this one below in Seattle was among the best lounges I’ve ever been to, and the one in SFO was very nice too).

 There are over 50 Delta Sky Clubs in total, with a whopping 9 at Delta’s mega-hub in Atlanta (ATL) alone.
 All of them are in the US, except for one in Tokyo, Japan (NRT) and one in Santiago, Chile (SCL).